Why You Should Be Verifying Education Before Hiring New Employees

 Here are some reasons why you should be conducting education verifications:

 - It saves you time and money not moving forward with a potential bad hire

 - It helps weed out all unqualified, dishonest candidates

 - Helps maintain your company’s reputation; it wouldn’t look good to hire an employee who was dishonest about their experience

 - Hiring an employee who lied about their educational experience wouldn’t be fair to all the candidates who worked hard to earn their education

 How to Verify Education

-It’s essential that your company has a proper hiring process, education verification being one of the most important steps.
+It’s essential that your company has a proper recruitment and selection process, and education verification being one of the most important steps.
 Here are some ways your business can verify potential employees’ education:

 - Request a copy of the applicant’s official degree or diploma.
 Be careful with this way of verification, as some diplomas may be illegitimate and obtained by a diploma mill.